 (c) Bureaus shall maintain the 2013 PIID format for all solicitations and awards issued prior to October 1, 2017.
-Transition instructions are located on the OPE portal.
+Transition instructions are located on the Treasury OPE SharePoint.

 (d) Bureaus shall revise current policies and procedures to comply with FAR and DTAP requirements.